 Although most interviewees during this early 2016 research program (that set out to identify the main barriers to strategy execution) readily identified the internal barriers (such as poor leadership, lack of clarity on goals, etc.,) little was said on the external barriers (marketplace changes, competitors’ responses, etc.)

 The emphasis, our subsequent analysis showed, was focused on internal alignment behind the formulated strategic plan and the overcoming of internal obstacles.
 It’s as though outside of strategy formulation, the leaders involved suspended any attention to the external environment.
 What happened outside of the organization was of little interest during the execution process.
 A quite stunning organizational state-of-mind in today’s turbulent, fast-moving digital age and a critical determinant of why strategies, however well-formulated, have such a high failure rate: and why, if this isn’t rectified we can expect that failure rates will more likely rise than fall.

 Based on this and other research and field observations, The Leadership Forum identified three categories that together capture the primary causes of strategy execution failure.
 Focus Factors, Capability Factors and Coherence Factors.
-Each has well understood internal and, generally poorly understood, external causes (described in the previous post LINK).
+Each has well understood internal and, generally poorly understood, external causes (described in the previous post).
 To execute strategy organizational leaders must recognize, and find solutions for, both.

 Strategy Execution Readiness Assessment But identifying solutions requires a comprehensive understanding of exactly where the strategy execution bottlenecks are (that must then be viewed holistically and dynamically and not as isolated, silo-based issues to address).
 From these insights, actionable organization-wide interventions can be applied.